fpdavis/Nibbler-Twisted-Tale/README.md

 * More efficient game pause
 * Cleaned up some for loops with foreach

+* Added a modal window with some fading/blurring and some inputs
+* Wired up existing menu options
+* Re-order Todo list
+* Timer is working but must trigger next wave
+* Added no-wrap game option support
+* Added deadly walls and reduced player lives

 ### Creative Commons License Attribution 3.0

 File: Splat And Squirt-SoundBible.com-2136633229.mp3